Charles Alexander Young

 “Chas.
 A. Young, retired grain broker, passes,” Winnipeg Tribune, 28 September 1928, page 7.

 “Grain Exchange tribute to Charles A. Young,” Manitoba Free Press, 29 September 1928, page 18.

 “Mann - Young,” Winnipeg Tribune, 2 November 1932, page 6.

 Obituary [Mrs. Anson Mann], Winnipeg Tribune, 11 January 1938, page 2.

-We thank Donald D. Young, grandson of Duncan D. Young, for additional information used here.
+We thank Donald D. Young (grandson of Duncan D. Young) and Janice McClelland for providing additional information used here.